rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 # Characterizing the microstates

 To perform the sum in the partition function, we first mathematically characterize a microstate of the polymer.
-For every monomer $i$, let $\vec{p}_i$ be the vector that traces it.
+For every monomer $i$, let $\vec{p}_i$ be the vector that traces it in the direction starting from the tethered monomer.

 {:.centerr}
 <figure>